Workshopshed/ming_pi/README.md

 # Connect to the applications

-If you Pi hostname is "homedashboard" then you can connect to it using
+If your Pi hostname is "homedashboard" then you can connect to it using

 ## Node Red
 http://homedashboard.local:1880/